 Sections of the Project Management Plan have individual owners, however the entire plan and changes to it will be updated by the Project Manager.
-The plan is available on the (describe and link here).
+The plan is posted on the WPC Project Page, under Deliverables.

 The project plans are living document that are updated as plans, processes, tools, personnel, and other resources on the project change.
 The Project Manager has the authority to update changes within specified escalation tolerances.
 Any changes to budget or project resources will require formal Executive Sponsor review and approval.
 Any changes to project scope or schedule will require formal Business Owner review and approval.